-Now in its 10th year, the International Folk Art Market has established itself as a world-class cultural shopping experience and a New Mexico summer highlight.
-These are the least important of its myriad success stories
+The International Folk Art Market has established itself as a world-class cultural shopping experience and a New Mexico summer highlight.

 Adapted from the book The Work of Art: Folk Artists in the 21st Century